psycho-virtual/nexus-zkvm/tree_folding_spec.md

 #### 2. `nimfs.rs` - Multi-folding implementations
 **Tests to include:**
-- `MultiCCSProof::prove_as_subprotocol` and `MultiCCSProof::verify_as_subprotocol` correctness:
+- `CCSFoldingProof::prove_as_subprotocol` and `CCSFoldingProof::verify_as_subprotocol` correctness:
   - Construct two CCS instances of the cubic instances.
 Synthesize that the witness.
 Synthesize each of their witnesses.
 Then run `prove_as_subprotocol on these two CCS instances. fold them together.
 Then, run verify_as_subprotocol on the folded instances and ensure that it is correct
     - Construct two CCS instances of the SHA-256 instances from sequentialSha256.rs file.
 Synthesize each of their witnesses.
 Then ensure that the witnesses are coorect.
 Then run `prove_as_subprotocol on these two CCS instances. fold them together.
 Then, run verify_as_subprotocol on the folded instances and ensure that it is correct
-- `MultiLCCSProof::prove_as_subprotocol` and `MultiLCCSProof::verify_as_subprotocol` correctness:
+- `LCCSFoldingProof::prove_as_subprotocol` and `LCCSFoldingProof::verify_as_subprotocol` correctness:
   - Construct four CCS instances of the cubic instances.
 Synthesize their witnesses.
-For the first two instances, fold them together via `MultiCCSProof::prove_as_subprotocol`.
-Then for the second instances, fold them together via `MultiCCSProof::prove_as_subprotocol`.
-Then, fold those folded instances together via  `MultiLCCSProof::prove_as_subprotocol`.
-Then, verify them via `MultiLCCSProof::verify_as_subprotocol`
+For the first two instances, fold them together via `CCSFoldingProof::prove_as_subprotocol`.
+Then for the second instances, fold them together via `CCSFoldingProof::prove_as_subprotocol`.
+Then, fold those folded instances together via  `LCCSFoldingProof::prove_as_subprotocol`.
+Then, verify them via `LCCSFoldingProof::verify_as_subprotocol`
   - Construct four CCS instances of the sequential SHA-256 instances.
 Synthesize their witnesses.
-For the first two instances, fold them together via `MultiCCSProof::prove_as_subprotocol`.
-Then for the second instances, fold them together via `MultiCCSProof::prove_as_subprotocol`.
-Then, fold those folded instances together via  `MultiLCCSProof::prove_as_subprotocol`.
-Then, verify them via `MultiLCCSProof::verify_as_subprotocol`
+For the first two instances, fold them together via `CCSFoldingProof::prove_as_subprotocol`.
+Then for the second instances, fold them together via `CCSFoldingProof::prove_as_subprotocol`.
+Then, fold those folded instances together via  `LCCSFoldingProof::prove_as_subprotocol`.
+Then, verify them via `LCCSFoldingProof::verify_as_subprotocol`

 #### 3. `ccs_fold.rs` - CCS folding implementations (reusing linearization.rs)
 **Tests to include:**